wesley44354/wesley44354/README.md

 - 🔭 Today I work with Games and front-end
-- 🌱 Studying C# with OOP
+- 🌱 Studying C# and .Net

 <div align="center">
   <a href="https://github.com/wesley44354">